SystemsApproach/7E/introduction/architecture.rst

 we do not attempt to justify either architecture as "the right answer."
 They are just two examples that illustrate how one might break the a problem of building a network into manageable subsystems.
+We conclude this section by introducing the "architecture" this book uses cover all the important topics in networking.

 1.2.1 OSI Model